Whether it’s a Sunday League match or the Champions League Final, every football match has one thing in common: the potential for serious injury.

 The most common cause of a footballer’s ankle is an injury to the soft tissues or scar tissue.
 The ligaments (soft tissue) are the strong, fibrous bands that connect the bones in the ankle joint and provide stability.

-These injuries can range from a mild sprain, which is a stretch or tear of the soft tissue, to a complete rupture of the ligament.
+These injuries can range from a mild sprain, a stretch or tear of the soft tissue, to a complete ligament rupture.
 Other causes of a footballer’s ankle include fractures, dislocations, and tendonitis.

 Besides, patients suffering from an ankle sprain and scar tissue can also go through anterior ankle impingement.